-Also, inadequate calcium intake may cause muscle fatigue and inhibit muscle recovery after exercise.
+Inadequate calcium intake may cause muscle fatigue and inhibit muscle recovery after exercise.

 Magnesium builds muscle mass!

-Phosphorus is vital for muscle strength
+Phosphorus for muscle growth

 Adults need 700 mg of phosphorus a day.
 Almonds contain about 480 mg of phosphorus per 100g.
 Actually, almonds are among the best common dietary sources of phosphorus.